ennir0508/nvim/lua/custom/trouble-shoot.md

 ## Rust LSP

-### FIX: proc macro `command` not expanded: cannot find proc-macro-srv, the workspace ... is missing a sysroot [unresolved-proc-macro]
+### FIXED: proc macro `command` not expanded: cannot find proc-macro-srv, the workspace ... is missing a sysroot [unresolved-proc-macro]

 This is caused by rust-analyzer.
 The configuration ignore.